 // do stuff with s

-} // this scope is now over, and s is no longer valid
+} // this scope is now over, and s is no // longer valid

-There is a natural point at which we can return the memory our String needs back to the operating system: when s goes out of scope.
+There is a natural point at which we can return the memory our String needs to the operating system: when s goes out of scope.
 When a variable goes out of scope, Rust calls a special function for us.
-This function is called drop, and it is where the author of String can put the code to return the memory.
+This function is called drop, and it’s where the author of String can put the code to return the memory.
 Rust calls drop automatically at the closing }.

-Note: This pattern is sometimes called Resource Acquisition Is Initialization in C++, or RAII for short.
-The drop function in Rust will be familiar to you if you have used RAII patterns.
+Note: In C++, this pattern of deallocating resources at the end of an item's lifetime is sometimes called Resource Acquisition Is Initialization (RAII).
+The drop function in Rust will be familiar to you if you’ve used RAII patterns.

-This pattern has a profound impact on the way that Rust code is written.
-It may seem simple right now, but things can get tricky in more advanced situations when we want to have multiple variables use the data that we have allocated on the heap.
-Let’s go over some of those situations now.
+This pattern has a profound impact on the way Rust code is written.
+It may seem simple right now, but the behavior of code can be unexpected in more complicated situations when we want to have multiple variables use the data we’ve allocated on the heap.
+Let’s explore some of those situations now.

 Ways Variables and Data Interact: Move

-There are different ways that multiple variables can interact with the same data in Rust.
-Let’s take an example using an integer:
+Multiple variables can interact with the same data in different ways in Rust.
+Let’s look at an example using an integer in Listing 4-2:

 let x = 5;